--Required tools and spare tire (sedan and coupe)
+-Required tools and spare tire

-1. Get the tool bag, jack and spare tire.
 To prepare yourself for an emergency, you should familiarize yourself with the use of the jack, each of the tools and their storage locations.

 When removing the jack, turn the joint by hand towards the CONTRACT direction until the jack is free.
 When storing, turn the joint by hand towards the EXPAND direction until the jack is firmly secured to prevent it from flying forward during a collision or sudden braking.